 Sharing the Vision

-BOLD & GOLD has become a national YMCA program which operates in almost 30 locations across the country, taking teens on wilderness canoeing, backpacking, rock climbing, mountaineering, and sea kayaking expeditions to learn and develop 21st Century leadership skills and become stewards of the environment.
+BOLD & GOLD has become a national YMCA program that operates in almost 30 locations across the country, taking teens on wilderness canoeing, backpacking, rock climbing, mountaineering, and sea kayaking expeditions to learn and develop 21st Century leadership skills and become stewards of the environment.

-King Leadership Camp – History at Camp St. Croix
+King Leadership Camp

-While these were definitely great experiences for the youth involved, there was a clear need for more youth to be involved and for the experience to last for longer than one summer.
+While these were great experiences for the youth involved, there was a clear need for more youth to be involved and for the experience to last longer than one summer.
 With the support of Camp St. Croix and the Peter J. King Family Foundation – the King Leadership Camp (KLC) was born!

 In the fall of 2016, YMCA Camp Staff, the Peter J. King Family Foundation, and Eric Fotsch all met to discuss the future of these two great programs.
-After a variety of discussions, the team decided that we should use many of the core elements of King Leadership Camp, such as its three‐year progression and its focus on year‐round involvement, and combine it with the nationally recognized BOLD & GOLD name and curriculum to develop one large program that can serve teens through challenging and rewarding outdoors experiences.
+After a variety of discussions, the team decided that we should use many of the core elements of King Leadership Camp, such as its three‐year progression and its focus on year‐round involvement, and combine it with the nationally recognized BOLD & GOLD name and curriculum to develop one large program that can serve teens through challenging and rewarding outdoor experiences.
 These stakeholders decided to call the entire program BOLD & GOLD and to recognize its graduates as King Scholars.